Testing noncommutativity-like model as a galactic density profile

-With those questions in mind, we organize this paper as follows: In Sec. \ref{NC} we present the rotation velocity of NC and Einasto, through the density profile associated for each model.
-In Sec. \ref{Res} we present the results of NC and Einasto constraints through a estimation of the preferred parameters through the Markov Chain Monte Carlo method and a comparison of those models is performed.
-Finally, in Sec. \ref{Con} we open a discussion about of a possible extension of NC using Einasto profile, showing its pros and cons, as well as the benefits in the study of other theories based in NC.
-In what follows, we work in units in which $c=\hbar=1$, unless explicitly written.
+We organize this paper as follows: In Sec. \ref{NC} we present the rotation velocity of NC-like and Einasto, through the density profile associated for each model.
+In Sec. \ref{Res} we present the Bayesian MCMC analysis of NC-like and Einasto performed through a galaxy sample provided by SPARC.
+Finally, in Sec. \ref{Con} we discuss the results obtained and the viability of using NC in other astrophysical or cosmological studies.